 Add More Décor — Nothing sets the occasion quite like an enchanting Thanksgiving dinner table.
 You don’t have to spend a fortune at the florist to create an autumnal wonderland centerpiece; rather, collect natural elements from your backyard for free, fresh décor.
 For the Thanksgiving table centerpiece, fill a vase halfway with acorns, then arrange willow branches, sturdy sticks and gold and red leaves to cascade over the top.
 Make Thanksgiving place cards with tiny squares of ivory card stock secured to pinecones.
 Light a few taper candles, and the dining room will be aglow with the magic of the holidays.

 Tell Guests It’s BYOS (Bring Your Own Side) — As long as you let guests know well in advance, they won’t mind bringing something to dinner.
 You can focus on the bird and assign the starches, vegetables, cranberries and dessert to friends and family.
-In keeping with your traditional Thanksgiving dinner theme, ask them to choose a simple Thanksgiving recipe that they will enjoy sharing.
+In keeping with your traditional Thanksgiving dinner theme, ask them to choose a simple Thanksgiving recipe that they will enjoy sharing and won’t hurt their Thanksgiving dinner on a budget, too.
 This way, you can put a little extra toward your wine budget.

 Be a Discerning Host — If money is tight, you don’t have to be the hostess with the mostest — it’s better to be a discerning host.
 Make thoughtful, smart choices about your Thanksgiving dinner on a budget spread while keeping your guests’ tastes and your financial means in mind.
 For instance, if your crowd prefers white meat, purchase a smaller, less expensive turkey breast.